Peter Dordal, Loyola University Chicago Dept of Computer Science.

 The word "free" in English can mean either "no charge" or "having liberty".
 Stallman often uses the phrase "free as in speech, not as in beer" to reflect this distinction.
 More recently, he has been suggesting the term "Free/Libre" to discuss software that is free in his sense.
 The purpose of the GNU license, in a sense, is to ensure "transitivity" of freeness.

 The MIT and Berkeley licenses are different from the GNU license: it is permitted for someone to copy the software, introduce changes, and sell the result.
 This was almost essential for the X-windows project, where end-users were almost never the ones installing the software.
 X-windows was distributed to workstation vendors, who distributed it in turn to their customers.
+Wind River took BSD Unix and built their proprietary vxWorks, a real-time operating system.

 The term "open source" was coined by Christine Peterson at a 1998 meeting.
 It caught on with almost everyone except rms, who felt that some open-source licenses didn't perpetuate the software's freedom.
 That said, Stallman's core concerns about software have always been that it should be sharable and should come with source; all open-source licenses meet these criteria.